terryaney/KatApp.Provider/katapp documentation.md

 ### CalcEngine Table Layouts

 The tables used to produce Highcharts in a Kaml view are mostly 'key/value pair' tables.
+The three tables in use are `Highcharts-{rbl-chartoptions}-Options`, `Highcharts-{rbl-chartdata}-Data`, and `Highcharts-Overrides`.
+Note that if `rbl-chartoptions` attribute is not provided, `rbl-chartdata` will be used as the 'name' for both the options and the data table.

 #### Highcharts-{rbl-chartoptions}-Options